ConorBevan/Console-Kingdom/README.md

 * As a site user I can checkout securely so that I can I maintain the level of trust on the site
 * As a site user I can use the contact details in the footer to contact the site owners
 * As a site user I can sign up to newsletter
+* As a site user I can submit a contact form
+* As a site user I view a blog
+* As a site user I can comment on blogs

 ## Architecture